signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

   /// </summary>
   /// <param name="monitor">The monitor to use to signal errors.</param>
   /// <param name="configuration">Configuration of the replaced placeholder.</param>
+  /// <returns>
-  /// <returns>A new configuration or this instance if an error occurred or the placeholder has not been found.</returns>
+  /// A new configuration (or this object if nothing changed).
+Should be null only if an error occurred.
+  /// </returns>
-  public virtual ExtensibleStrategyConfiguration SetPlaceholder( IActivityMonitor monitor, IConfigurationSection configuration )
+  public virtual ExtensibleStrategyConfiguration?
+SetPlaceholder( IActivityMonitor monitor, IConfigurationSection configuration )
   {
       return this;
   }